MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

     > **Note**: Because the deployment name **production** is hard-coded in the clock-client code (used later in the lab), capitalize and spell the name exactly as described.

-8. After the deployment is complete, select the **production** deployment, and then click **Get prediction URL**.
-Client applications need the endpoint URL to use your deployed model.

-9. At the left of the Language Studio portal, select **Project Settings** and note the **Primary key**.
-Client applications need the primary key to use your deployed model.
+8. The client applications needs the *endpoint URL* and *Primary key* to use your deployed model.
+To get those parameters, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
+On the Search bar, search for **Language** and select it to choose the *Cognitiive Services|Language service*.

+9. Your Language service resource should be listed, select that resource.

+10. On the left hand menu, under the *Resource Management* section, select **Keys and Endpoint**.

+11. Make a copy of your **KEY 1** and your **Endpoint**.

-10. Client applications need information from the prediction URL and the Language service key to connect to your deployed model and be authenticated.
+12. Client applications need information from the prediction URL endpoint and the Language service key to connect to your deployed model and be authenticated.

 ## Prepare to use the Language service SDK